 REBRANDING AND EXPANSION

 At Pitti Uomo, OOF is unveiling its new logo: a linear, geometric design that reflects the spirit of the new collection entitled ‘The Shape's Lab’ – a laboratory of forms.
-Ironic ecofur, velvet with iridescent nylon, PVC and waterproof cottons are key materials, while reversibility remains one OOF’s signature.
+Ironic ecofur, velvet with iridescent nylon, PVC and waterproof cottons are key materials, while reversibility remains one of OOF’s signatures.
 The rebranding comes as the label celebrates expansion: since 2016 it has recorded an exponential growth that has led to an increase in turnover of + 16% in 2017 alone; + 30% growth is expected for 2018.

 www.oofwear.com